-The trading edge, E, can be defined as the expected value of the random variable T, the P/L of trades.
-It can be shown that
+The trading edge, E, is often defined as the expected value of the random variable T, the P/L of trades, as follows

 E[T] = w × avgW -(1-w) × avgL (1)

 where w is the win rate, avgW is the average winning trade and avgL is the average losing trade.

 Some authors in the trading system literature have claimed that there is a trading edge if E[T] > 0.
 However, this is mathematically equivalent to the trivial, or even naive, claim that the average trade is greater than 1.

 The first problem is that the expectation E[T] in equation (1) is approximately equal to the average trade AvgT only for sufficiently large samples (Papoulis, p.
 138).
 But what is a sufficiently large sample?
 That depends on many factors.